Klosterstræde 21

 Klosterstræde 21 is a four-storey building in the Old Town of Copenhagen, Denmark.
 It has since its completion in 1817 been home to a glazier's business.
 The current owner, H. P. Plsem & Søn, which has been based in the building since 1938, has replaced all the windows with antique stained glass windows.
 The building was listed on the Danish registry of protected buildings and places in 1950.

 History

+Early history

+The site was formerly made up of two small properties.
+One of the properties was listed in Copenhagen's first cadastre of 1689 as No. 51, owned by Peder Olsen.
+The other property was listed as No. 52 in Frimand's Quarter, owned by Johan Albertsen.
+The two properties were both destroyed during the Copenhagen Fire of 1728, together with most of the other buildings in the area.
+The two fire sites were subsequently merged into a single property.
+The property was listed in the new cadastre of 1756 as No. 42 in Frimand's Quarter, owned by roofer (blåtækker) Peder Jensen.